Syntax3rror404/LIFVR-Docs/character.md

 | 4.
 LuminaVRMovement Component | Handles locomotion logic using Hexa Character and Hexa Physics Rig classes. |

 The Hexa Character (BP_HexaCharacter) is fully physics-based, enabling interactive VR world experiences.
 It is heavily inspired by Boneworks/Bonelabs and the VRGK (Virtual Reality Game Kit) character.
 The character needs a Hexa Physics Rig (BP_HexaPhysRig) to work, which includes basic collision objects connected by physic constraints.
 This is assigned in the details panel of the character under `Settings/PhysicsRig` in the variable `Physics Rig Class`.
 There are no changes or customizations necessary to do in the Hexa Physics Rig.
 A collision solver component tracks collisions of different body parts within the Hexa Physics Rig, driving logic in the Hexa Character.
-You can find more information about the collision solver component here: [collision solver](/interactions.md#40-collision-solver-component) ([Interactions page](/interactions.md)) and about the character collision handling [here](#23-character-collisions).
+You can find more information about the collision solver component here: [collision solver](/interactions.md#40-collision-solver-component) and about the character collision handling [here](#23-character-collisions).

 Furthermore the Hexa Character needs right and left hand classes assigned of the type BP_VRPhysicsHand (class BP_VRPhysicsHand_Right and any children of it are compatible).
 These are defined under `Settings/Hands` in the variables `Hand Class R / L`.